WeblateOrg/weblate/docs/admin/access.rst

 .. image:: /screenshots/project-access.webp

-Access mode can also be changed by setting :setting:`DEFAULT_ACCESS_CONTROL`.
+The default can also be changed by setting :setting:`DEFAULT_ACCESS_CONTROL`.

 .. note::

-    `Private` projects still expose counts for all projects in their respective statistics and language summary.
+    Even `Private` project statistics are accounted for in the site-wide statistics and language summary.
-    This does not reveal project name or other info.
+    This does not reveal project names or other info.

 .. note::

-    Administraotrs can change what default permissions are available to users of `Public`, `Protected`, and `Private` projects by using :ref:`custom settings <custom-acl>`.
+    Administraotrs can change the default permissions available to users of `Public`, `Protected`, and `Private` projects by using :ref:`custom settings <custom-acl>`.

 .. seealso::